olubiyiontheweb/verbally/README.md

 aws_dynamodb_endpoint: "your dynamodb endpoint. usually http://localhost:8000"
 aws_dynamoid_namespace: "this is optional, you can set a prefix for all your database tables"

+Run this to create all tables

+>rake dynamoid:create_tables

 To start the server type

 > rails s